 La Carbonería – From Urbanistic Innovation To Graffiti Covered Squat

-In a city replete with stunning modernista architecture designed by renowned architects such as Antoni Gaudí and Lluís Domènech i Montaner, it may come as a surprise to find that one of Barcelona’s most photographed buildings is an abandoned squat whose most notable feature is a huge street art mural.
+In a city replete with stunning modernista architecture designed by renowned architects such as Antoni Gaudí and Lluís Domènech i Montaner, it may come as a surprise to find that, for many years, one of Barcelona’s most photographed buildings was an abandoned squat whose most notable feature was a huge street art mural.

-The building in question is known as La Carbonería (the coal-house) and stands on the intersection of Carrer del Comte d’Urgell and Carrer de Floridablanca.
+The building in question is called La Carbonería (the coal house) and stands at the intersection of Carrer del Comte d’Urgell and Carrer de Floridablanca.

 The main facade of the graffiti covered La Carboneria in Barcelona's Sant Antoni neighbourhood

-Finally the La Carbonería was saved from destruction by the city council.
-On the 27th of November 2015 the building was re-categorized as being of historic and artistic interest.
-This means that the owners can neither tear it down nor significantly alter the façade.
-It’s not clear whether this includes the huge work of colourful street art which covers the entire front of the building.
+Finally, the La Carbonería was saved from destruction by the city council.
+On the 27th of November 2015, the building was re-categorized as being of historical and artistic interest.

 La Carbonería – The Oldest Building in Barcelona’s Eixample